epilif1017a/simple_secure_ansible_hdp_hadoop/README.md

 1) Python's passlib should be installed on the ansible controller executing the playbook.
 2) You have have configured your firewall rules appropriately (e.g., cluster's internal network in trusted zone).
-3) You have placed your desired jdk rpm installation file in ${PLAYBOOK_HOME}/roles/java/files
-4) You have checked the variables in ${PLAYBOOK_HOME}/group_vars/ to check the version of the ambari server and mysql connector.
+3) You have checked the variables in ${PLAYBOOK_HOME}/group_vars/ to check the version of the ambari server and mysql connector, as well as the version of the jdk and mysql server roles in ${PLAYBOOK_HOME}/roles/java|mysql/vars.

 # General Steps: